ciotlosm/docs-lovelace/Readme.md

 To make the Lovelace UI the default dashboard view use the setup described below.

+> This is a hack and will generate a page reload every time you click on `Overview`, however starting with 0.73.0 you will no longer get reloads when using `/` as entry point

 ### New to lovelace

 1. Create a new file under your `config/www` folder and name it `lovelace.html`